valkebets/myPLS/README.md

 published on https://miplab.epfl.ch/index.php/software/PLS

-### Code release
-Download stand-alone repository here: XXXX

 ### Updates
 •	Release v1.0 (25/09/2019): Initial release of myPLS toolbox

 ### Bugs and questions
-Please contact Daniela Zoller at XXXX or Valeria Kebets at valkebets@gmail.com
+You can ask questions, report bugs or discuss ideas for modifications on this Slack channel: **myplstoolbox.slack.com** <br /> or contact Daniela Zoller at XXXX or Valeria Kebets at valkebets@gmail.com